jedisct1/libsodium-doc/README.md

 [AUTHORS](https://raw.githubusercontent.com/jedisct1/libsodium/master/AUTHORS)
 file.
 This project wouldn't exist without them.

-Also a huge "thank you" to people and companies who contributed bindings for their favorite programming languages.
+Also, a huge "thank you" to people and companies who contributed bindings for their favorite programming languages.
 A list can be found in the [THANKS](https://raw.githubusercontent.com/jedisct1/libsodium/master/THANKS) file.